edgareler/js-data-structures/README.md

 # js-data-structures
-Example of Data Structures using JavaScript
+Examples of Data Structures using JavaScript